 - accounting records of the strata company

-- any other document relating to a stage of development that would be a key scheme document.
+- any other document relating to a stage of subdivision that would be a key scheme document.

 These key scheme documents are essential for the operation of a scheme.
 There are occasions where key scheme documents are not supplied to the scheme at the first AGM, which can cause great difficulties and lead to unnecessary expense for the strata scheme.
-If the original proprietor fails to deliver the key scheme documents, the strata company may apply to the Tribunal for an order that the original proprietor provide these key scheme documents to the strata company.
+If the scheme developer fails to deliver the key scheme documents, the strata company may apply to the Tribunal for an order that the scheme developer provide these key scheme documents to the strata company.

-More accountability for members of the council of the strata company
+There will be more accountability for members of the council of the strata company.

 The council of a strata company is the council elected by the lot owners to manage the scheme for the benefit of all.
 The council varies in size depending on the number of lots in the scheme.
 In small schemes all the registered owners may form the council.

 A common complaint received from strata owners is that some councils make poor decisions, sometimes due to a council member’s self-interest.
-The legislation does not currently require council members to act in the best interests of the strata company.
-Under the new legislation this will change.
+The Act does not currently require council members to act in the best interests of the strata company.
+Under the amended Act this will change.

-The council members will have a duty to the strata company
+The duty of council members to the strata company

 Members of the council will have these statutory duties imposed upon them: